ldynia/learning-api-styles/src/network/README.md

 3. The server acknowledges reception of the TCP segment containing the TLS Client Hello request from the client.
 The overhead of TLS handshake is already noticeable from the few hundred bytes value of the ACK.
 The details of the TCP session, including the meaning of sequence and acknowledgment numbers, aren't discussed here.
-Instead, for comparison consult the explanation of TCP in [TCP ECHO Service](#tcp-echo-service) section.
+For a refresher on TCP, consult the explanation in [TCP ECHO Service](#tcp-echo-service).

 4. The server continues the TLS handshake by sending several TLS records inside of a single TCP segment.
 Note that `Server Hello` is a type of message defined by the TLS protocol, not a server's "Hello" response contained in the TCP segment.